cslant/blog-docker/README.md

      \____|____/|_____/_/   \_\_| \_| |_|   |____/|_____\___/ \____|
  ```

-# CSlant blog docker runner
+# CSlant blog docker installer

-This repo is to set up the runner for updating the blog.
+This repo is to set up the CSlant blog with Docker.

 We can use this runner to update the blog for development and production.